 Salvias are among the most popular plants grown in UK gardens, regularly brightening up our summer borders.
-Most varieties are drought tolerant, long flowering, and often with scented foliage.
+Most varieties are drought tolerant, long flowering, and often have scented foliage.
 These versatile plants can either be annuals, biennials, herbaceous/evergreen perennials or small shrubs.

 Family: Lamiaceae (mint family)